aassik-pazhani/trip-maker/Development Log.md

 to create a basic graph consisting of nodes as airports and edges as routes between two designated airports.
 We also added a list of all airports by IATA code along with two smaller .txt files containing 3 airports and 2 routes for easy testing.
 For next week, we will continue to improve upon other functions in the our graph class.

+Week 3-Dec 5th

+This week, our team fixed some issues concerning our constructor not being able to insert edges between two verticies.
+We also created a Makefile to easily compile and test our code, as well as added test cases to test out our creation of a simple graph consisting of 2 routes between 3 airports.
+We also implemented a BFS traversal that contains search functionalities that allow us to add to our destinations list as well as mark airports that have been visited.
+Next week, we will add weights to our graphs (likely by assigning each node their respective coordinates) and implement the two shortest path algorithms - Dijkstra’s Algorithm and Landmark Path Algorithm.